yomik-js/RP-FSOD/README.md

 # RP-FSOD
 ## Introduction

-This repository contains the source code for our paper "Retentive Compensation and Personality Filtering for Few-Shot Remote Sensing Object Detection" by Jiashan Wu, Chunbo Lang, Gong Cheng, Xingxing Xie, and Junwei Han..
+This repository contains the source code for our paper "Retentive Compensation and Personality Filtering for Few-Shot Remote Sensing Object Detection" by Jiashan Wu, Chunbo Lang, Gong Cheng, Xingxing Xie, and Junwei Han.

 ## Quick Start